xpack/web-doxygen/website/docs/api/classes/vhdl-parser-tokenmgrerror.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>You can also modify the body of this method to customize your error messages.</p>
+You can also modify the body of this method to customize your error messages.

-<p>For example, cases like LOOP_DETECTED and INVALID_LEXICAL_STATE are not of end-users concern, so you can return something like :</p>
+For example, cases like LOOP\_DETECTED and INVALID\_LEXICAL\_STATE are not of end-users concern, so you can return something like :

 <pre><code>"Internal Error : Please file a bug report .... "
 </code></pre>

-<p>from this method for such cases in the release version of your parser.</p>
+from this method for such cases in the release version of your parser.

-<p>Definition at line 73 of file <a href="/web-doxygen/docs/api/files/vhdlparser/tokenmgrerror-h">TokenMgrError.h</a>.</p>
+Definition at line 73 of file <a href="/web-doxygen/docs/api/files/vhdlparser/tokenmgrerror-h">TokenMgrError.h</a>.
 </div>
 </div>